Home

 Or looked at another way, if you spent your whole life reinvesting your dividends, then arguably you never really needed to invest in the first place.

-The example above, of compounding the dividend income by 4% a year, was designed to illustrate the benefits of reinvesting by isolating the effects (the example assumed no dividend growth or additional investments).
+As previously mentioned, the example above, of compounding the dividend income by 4% a year, was designed to illustrate the benefits of reinvesting by isolating the effects (the example assumed no dividend growth or additional investments).

-However, when coupled with dividend growth, the compounding effect becomes much more powerful.
 Reinvesting dividends has the effect of compounding future dividends at the current dividend rate.
 Dividend growth has the effect of compounding future dividends at the dividend growth rate which, depending on the company, can be substantially higher than the current yield.

 And then there's the Leveraged Investing option strategies I employ to enhance or accelerate this long term conservative investing style.
 Leveraged Investing is about two things - acquiring quality assets at significant discounts and then squeezing more out of them once you've acquired them.